toanusha95/pipeline/README.md

 # pipeline
 practical
-This is  multibranch pipeline for practice
+This is  multibranch pipeline for practice without webhooks